xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201.md

  * Course Prerequisite: MAT 151, or satisfactory performance in the math placement test administered by the math department.

  * Class time and location: M-F 8:49am-9:31am at UAS.
 On Mondays, Tuesdays, and Thursdays, lessons will be taught by Prof. Xiao.
 On Wednesdays, students should spend the time in groups completing classroom activities.
-On Fridays, students will spend the entire time on weekly quizzes.
+On Fridays (except for the first Friday), students will spend the entire time on weekly quizzes.

  * Textbook: Please see the course material link above.